-These parts of China are really important for production of oolong tea.
-According to several other theories, this tea was made from oolong tea plant, and some people agreed that it got its name after Wuyi Mountain area.
+These parts of China are really important for the production of tea.
+According to several other theories, this tea was made from the oolong plant, and some people agreed that it got its name after Wuyi Mountain area.

 Types of oolong tea

 There are several types of this tea, but one of the most famous was spread in Europe in nineteenth-century thanks to the British ambassador.